pitr-ch/kvizer/README.md

       - Servers/ServerConfigurationTools
       - BaseSystem/Base
       - BaseSystem/SystemTools
+- install arp-scan on host (kvizer actually uses this for detecting virtual machine ip address)

 ## Usage

 - configuration is placed in `config.yml`, you can use config.template.yml as a template
 - add kvizer/bin to PATH
+- create a snapshot of you virtual machine named "clean installation"
 - run `kvizer execute -s base`

+note that for katello virtual machine you should allocate ~40GB of diskspace, 1.5GB of RAM and 2 CPU cores is also a good option

 ## Features